adhilNuckz/g-dup/README.md

 - For end users, this should not appear in the distributed version.

 **"Not authenticated with Google Drive"**
-- Run `dup login` to authenticate.
+- Run `gdup login` to authenticate.

 **"Permission denied"**
-- On Linux, you may need to add execute permission: `chmod +x ~/.local/bin/dup`
+- On Linux, you may need to add execute permission: `chmod +x ~/.local/bin/gdup`

 **PATH not found after installation (Windows)**
 - Restart your terminal or command prompt